SculpSure vs CoolSculpting

 It’s incredibly common to have a ‘problem spot’ that won’t budge.
 Why?
 Because you don’t have control over how your body metabolizes fat.
 You can do crunches all day, but that doesn’t mean you’ll burn belly fat – no matter what those fitness gimmicks tell you.

 There’s a fix, and it doesn’t happen in the gym.
 Non-invasive body contouring can reduce fat in those problem areas without surgery.
 There are two popular types: Sculpsure and CoolSculpting.
-But what’s the difference between Sculpsure vs. CoolSculpting?
+But what’s the difference between Sculpsure and CoolSculpting?

 What is CoolSculpting?